Leah Wong, You and Others, 36 x 48 inches, 2010. Courtesy of the artist. |

 Her other series—mist perspective paintings—used the freedoms lent by conventions of Chinese landscape to move viewers through events in memory, released from chronology.

 There are no figures in her new show, Seen and Unseen, but there are legs galore—legs in leotards, with feet extended or flexed in dance positions.
-Often grouped like dream corps de ballet, they move in linear symmetry, or they lift their legs in circular formation from clouds or maelstroms, like synchronized swimmers
+Often grouped like dream corps de ballet, they move in linear symmetry, or they lift their legs in circular formation from clouds or maelstroms, like synchronized swimmers.

-Leah Wong, Percussion, 24 x 30 inches, 2012
+Leah Wong, Percussion, 24 x 30 inches, 2012 Courtesy of Sherrie Gallerie |

 The dancing legs perform nothing for which viewers constitute a seated audience: We, in fact, can only do our best to keep up.
 The legs are always propellant, even though it's never clear what those muscles are resisting to move them so energetically forward.
 The feet rarely contact anything like a floor.
 Through what medium are they moving?
 Air, fire, or water?
 Memory or dreams?